Plumsail/documents-docs/source/getting-started/use-from-flow.rst

-Use in Microsoft Flow
+Use in Power Automate (Microsoft Flow)
 =======================================

-Find `Plumsail Documents <https://emea.flow.microsoft.com/en-us/connectors/shared_plumsail/plumsail-documents/>`_ in the list of available Microsoft Flow connectors.
+Find `Plumsail Documents <https://emea.flow.microsoft.com/en-us/connectors/shared_plumsail/plumsail-documents/>`_ in the list of available Power Automate (Microsoft Flow) connectors.
 Then you can search for "Plumsail" in you Flow and add appropriate action:

 .. image:: ../_static/img/getting-started/actions-list.png
    :alt: Screen of Plumsail Documents